Generalized Yee methods: Scalable symplectic finite element Maxwell solvers: Classifying Yee's Method as a GYM

-\end{eqn} In this way, generalized Whitney $p\text{-form}$s are \emph{dual} to $p$-faces of $\mT_h$ via integration.
-Here, ${\abs{\tau^p}}$ denotes the $p$-volume of $\tau^p$ (defined as 1, length, area, and volume respectively for ${p=0,1,2,3}$).
-This normalization is chosen to mimic fields as they are typically represented in Yee's method.
+\end{eqn} so that generalized Whitney $p\text{-form}$s are \emph{dual} to $p$-faces of $\mT_h$ via integration.
+Here, ${\abs{\nu^p}}$ denotes the $p$-volume of $\nu^p$ (1, length, area, or volume for ${p=0,1,2,3}$, respectively).
+This normalization defines fields as they are typically represented in Yee's method.